1DV020/homepage/en/Module05/study-material.md

 ## Literature
 ### The Practice of System and Network Administration
-* Chapter 26 Backup
+* Chapter 44 Backup & Restore
-* Chapter 15 Debug
+* Chapter 29 Debuging

 ## Links
 ### Windows